FGMEMBERS/JA37/readme.ja37.txt

 #
 #

+This manual describes systems when aircraft is in English/imperial mode.
+The menu items etc. is different in Swedish/metric mode, maybe in future will make manual for that also.

 Some of these features that has to do with multiple flightplans or map-areas, wont work in older than FG 2017.3.1.

 Flightplans
 ===========
 The aircraft has 6 plans.
 4 mission (1-4) and 2 return to base plans (A & B).
+Additionally it can have 6 map-areas defined.
 When you switch to another plan, entire plan in route manager will be replaced.
 So don't panic if route-manager clears.
 See also last section in this document: pre-loading plans.
 If your FG is older than 2017.3.1 you will only have 1 plan, that is used for both mission and RTB.
 Notice since clicking key 'Y' is the same as LS on TI display, this will also switch plan if you are already on a mission plan.

 Concise English overview of TI (right color display)
 ==============================